Her First Elopement

-Her First Elopement is a 1920 American drama film directed by Sam Wood and written by Edith M. Kennedy.
+Her First Elopement is a 1920 American silent drama film directed by Sam Wood and written by Edith M. Kennedy.
 It is based on the 1915 novel Her First Elopement by Alice Duer Miller.
 The film stars Wanda Hawley, Jerome Patrick, Nell Craig, Lucien Littlefield, Jay Eaton, and Helen Dunbar.
 The film was released in December 1920, by Realart Pictures Corporation.